Eastern Shore Region

-- Enjoying a scenic boat tour, Murphy’s Camping on the Ocean
+- Enjoying a scenic boat tour with Murphy’s Camping on the Ocean

 Shake the sand off your beach chair and unfold it at the Stan Rogers Folk Festival.
 Held in the small fishing village of Canso, this musical smorgasbord offers an eclectic menu of Celtic, country, folk, blues, rock, and bluegrass music.